-- → registration and safety certificates (to verify authenticity and information, e.g. names of owners and operators): - → authorisation(s) for fishing or related activities in areas indicated on the AREP or other areas as appropriate, e.g. areas of IOTC or other RFMO.
+- → registration and safety certificates (to verify authenticity and information, e.g. names of owners and operators); - → authorisation(s) for fishing or related activities in areas indicated on the AREP or other areas as appropriate, e.g. areas of IOTC or other RFMO.

-The flag State's authorisations for fishing or related activities that are submitted by the vessel requesting entry into port can be verified by comparison with relevant templates, information from the competent issuing authority, and signature and stamps used on the authorisation., each transhipment can also be requested.
+The flag State's authorisations for fishing or related activities that are submitted by the vessel requesting entry into port can be verified by comparison with relevant templates, information from the competent issuing authority, and signature and stamps used on the authorisation.

-Concerning transhipment at sea, the port State can request the flag State of a vessel verification of its authorisation to tranship fish within the relevant RFMO area, which includes details of the names and RFMO identification numbers and validity of the authorisation(s).
-Copies of transhipment declaration detailing the quantities and species of fish for
+Concerning transhipment at sea, the port State can request verification from the flag State of its authorisation to tranship fish within the relevant RFMO area, which includes details of the names and RFMO identification numbers and validity of the authorisation(s).
+The port State can also request copies of declarations detailing the quantities and species of each transhipment.